zthoffman21/snakeGame-python/README.md

   game was held.
 -The "added restart button..." is version 3.
 In this version, it is the same as version 2, but you can now use wasd to move in addition to the arrow key, once you die you can hit 'r' to restart instead of replaying the code, and hitting the esc will end the game/ close the window.
+-The "smaller play area..." is version 4.
+In this version, it is the same as version 3, but there is now a smaller play area and you get +3 for each food making the gameplay more enjoyable.
+Also, by pressing the 'p' key, you can now pause the game where you can either quit or press 'p' again to unpause.